compellon/embedded-predictor/README.md

 Download and Install Maven

 Add rddlike_2.11-4.39.14-SNAPSHOT.jar jar and predictor-v4-project_2.11-4.39.14-SNAPSHOT.jar
-to the *local* maven repository by running the following commands in the *predictorJarSample* directory:
+to the *local* maven repository by running the following commands in the same directory as the .jar files:

 ```
 mvn install:install-file -Dfile=rddlike_2.11-4.49.0-SNAPSHOT.jar \